ritani/sampleD3App/README.md

-This is a sample of a D3 animation on a backbone client application with a node server.
+This is a sample of a D3 Animated Motion Chart on a backbone client application with a expressjs/node server.

 Please note that the data is fake.